 Certain of our employees own quotas of our officer's fund that entitle them to a cash benefit that is calculated by our management based on certain financial metrics (e.g. DE - Distributable Earnings) with certain vesting conditions and financial hurdles.
 Each grant benefit is subject to graded vesting periods of 2 to 4 years.
 Upon vesting, the benefits are redeemable yearly at the option of the holder or, mandatorily redeemed after two years.
 In case our employee is no longer eligible for the cash benefit (e.g. as a result of leaving the Company), all unvested benefits are paid based on the amount that was originally contributed to the Fund.
-For further information, see note 27 to our audited consolidated financial statements and note 28 to our unaudited condensed consolidated interim financial statements included elsewhere in this prospectus.
+For further information, see note 27(b) to our audited consolidated financial statements included elsewhere in this annual report.